 “I don’t want anyone telling us what to do.
-Pardon me, Mr. Antonio, you’ve been great tonight and you seem to know how we feel.
+Pardon me, Mr. Antonio, you’ve been great tonight.
+You seem to know how we feel.
 Michael is so lucky.
 If this guy wants to help with getting parties, that’s fine.
-He can take his 15%, but we do this for love of the music and (looking around) of each other.
+He can take his 15%, but we do this for love of the music and (looking around) each other.
 Let us find our own way.
 It got us here.
 I vote you remain our temporary manager and you deal with this guy.
 If we have to fire you, Michael can come live with me.”

 Everyone laughed, even Michael’s dad.

 “Whatever Michael wants.
 You have my full support.